JeyoSD/JeyoSanDiego-San-Diego-Jeyo-D.-PA1/README.md

 • Example: "hacker" -> "acehkr"

 ## 2. Emoticon Problem
 This function accepts user input for a sentence and replaces set words with the corresponding emoticons.
-The function accomplishes this by using the ```.replace() ``` code to replace select words with their emoticon variants.
+The function accomplishes this by using ```.replace() ``` to replace select words with their emoticon variants.

 **Conversion List:**